Add a Way to Make a Move

 Copy message MsgPlayMove { string creator = 1; string gameIndex = 2; uint64 fromX = 3; uint64 fromY = 4; uint64 toX = 5; uint64 toY = 6; } message MsgPlayMoveResponse { int32 capturedX = 1; int32 capturedY = 2; string winner = 3; } proto checkers tx.proto View source

-All you have to do is fill in the needed part in x/checkers/keeper/msg_server_play_move.go:
+All you have to do is fill in the needed parts:

 Copy func (k msgServer) PlayMove(goCtx context.Context, msg *types.MsgPlayMove) (*types.MsgPlayMoveResponse, error) { ctx := sdk.UnwrapSDKContext(goCtx) // TODO: Handling the message _ = ctx return &types.MsgPlayMoveResponse{}, nil } x checkers keeper msg_server_play_move.go View source